kyma-project/kyma/docs/application-connector/docs/008-details-ac-security.md

 ## Override the API security type

 The Metadata Service allows you to register APIs:
-- secured with Basic Authentication
+- Secured with Basic Authentication.
-- secured with OAuth
+- Secured with OAuth.
-- not secured
+- Not secured.

 The Proxy Service calls the registered APIs accordingly, basing on the security type specified in the API registration process.